The easiest way to misjudge Codex CLI is to mix three decisions together on day one:

-That usually creates a noisy first impression.
-A login problem looks like a product problem.
-A bad install path looks like a repo problem.
-Running on the wrong Windows surface looks like a model problem.
+A bad PATH decision looks like a Codex problem.
+A browser-login problem looks like a product problem.
+Choosing the wrong Windows surface looks like a model problem.

 Pick The Login Lane Before You Install Anything